Nosskirneh/deviceip_update/README.md

 ```

 ## Example usage
+`deviceip_update` and it will set the correct IP and port of the default device depending on the current network.
-`deviceip_update A-iP6` and it will automatically set the correct IP and port depending on what network you're on.
+`deviceip_update A-iP6` will set the correct IP and port of the specified device depending on the current network.